thebushschool/cpjava/lessons/week8/code/moving_robot.md

 [_Bush School IDMD Spring Semester 2020_](https://chandrunarayan.github.io/idmd/)

-## Project: Moving Robot Project Part 1 Part 2 Part 3
+## Project: Moving Robot Project in 3 Parts

 1. Modularize your Robot Project code using a drawRobot() user defined function refer to Chapter 9 “Robot 7 Functions” section in online textbook.
 Submit to Github.
 1. Create an Array of Robot Objects refer to Chapter 10 and Chapter 11 "Robot 9 Arrays" section in online textbook.
 Submit to Github.